 Public records requests can be made in person, by mail, fax, or electronically.
 All requests must be submitted in writing using the Port of Columbia Request for Information form available at the Port of Columbia office or here.
-Requests for records should be directed to Valerie Kerr, Port of Columbia Public Records Officer.
+Requests for records should be directed to Jennie Dickinson, Port of Columbia Public Records Officer.

 - No charge for records requests to be supplied via email where an electronic copy already exists

 - 5 cents per side, per scanned page for standard letter, legal and 11” x 17” documents

 - 15 cents per side, per photocopied page, for letter and legal size copies of documents

 - 25 cents per side per photocopied page, for color and 11”x17” documents

 Payment for copies must be made by check or money order payable to the Port of Columbia (cash and credit/debit cards are not accepted).